SrijanBadhya/Debsoc/Running the PES Debsoc.md

 However, if you think you can interrupt their OA and catch them on every mistake or misleading piece of feedback, and prevent harm to the other fresher speakers, then go for public OAs.
 However, interrupting is annoying, and you might make a mental note of their mistakes and tell them later, but in this case you're also quite likely to forget your mental notes._

-### Online Sessions
-At the beginning of his clubhead term, Nikhil and I walked around during breaks and asked random 2nd years about how they felt about clubs.
-A surprising number of them said that the factor keeping them away from clubs was accessibility, because they had to travel home and couldn't stay at PES.
-They wished there were more online activities by clubs.

-While Nikhil and I understood this exclusive benefit, we're still certified haters of online sessions.
-- The community aspect doesn't feel natural because someone has to initiate conversation during OA prep time (and the responsible senior is usually busy prepping their OA).
-- Without being able to see each other, conversation quickly turns awkward.
-- People talk over each other each other making everything more awkward.
-- It's easy to become depressed post your debate because you're all alone (happens to me often).
-- The impressions of people aren't that impactful.
-- Conversation between the seniors and juniors often ends after the OA/feedback.
-You have to consciously initiate further conversation.
-However offline, conversation would happen naturally on the way to the gate.
-- Nobody really leaves an impression, you can't often remember debating alongside someone if they were just a name on your screen.
-- People either forget about the session, or join really late because there are so many things at home that can take up your time.
-Back in 2022, online sessions set for 9 pm used to start at 10 pm.
-- If someone starts off debating with online sessions, they might drop out because they're unaware that online sessions are far inferior to the fun of offline sessions.

-However since you can access a few people who are online-only, it's recommended to do at least one online session a week for these people who don't wish to come offline.
-Preferably a Friday or Saturday.

 # How to resolve Debsoc Drama